eduardolat/nocodbgo/README.md

 This client provides a simple and intuitive way to interact with the NocoDB API using a fluent chain pattern.

+> [!WARNING]
+> This client is not yet stable and the API signature may change in the future
+> until it reaches version 1.0.0 so be careful when upgrading.
+Howeever, the API
+> signature should not change too much.

 ## Installation

 ```bash